Lab Director

 Baohua Liu

-Baohua is a MA student in the Positive Developmental Psychology and Evaluation program at CGU where she studies resilience, positive relationships, and positive education.
 Her BA degree was in Applied English and her MA degrees was in Education.
-She also holds a MA degree in Clinical Mental Health Counseling.
-Baohua has been a language instructor both in China and California and hopes to continue working with students and applying research findings in school settings focusing on adolescents and emerging adults.
-Besides academic pursuits, Baohua enjoys being with friends and family, sports, dancing, painting, movies, reading, and sightseeing.
+She also holds a MA degree in Clinical Mental Health Counseling and Positive Developmental Psychology.
+Baohua has been a language instructor both in China and California and hopes to continue working with students and applying research findings in educational settings to enhance student’s flourishing through positive social supports and resilience.
+Besides academic and professional pursuits, Baohua enjoys being with family and friends, doing sports, watching movies, dancing, painting, reading, hiking and exploring different places.

 Fabiana Memmolo